wyhaines/soroban-render/docs/viewing-contracts.md

 Traditional:
   Deploy Contract → Build Frontend → Deploy Frontend → Users visit your frontend

-Soroban Render:
+Soroban Render (hosted viewer):
   Deploy Contract → Users visit any compatible viewer

+Soroban Render (your own URL):
+  Deploy Contract → Fork template → Configure → Deploy → Users visit your URL
 ```

 The viewer is infrastructure that already exists.
-You only need to build and deploy your contract.
+You either point users to an existing viewer, or deploy your own copy in minutes using the template.

 To create and deploy your first renderable contract, see [Getting Started](./getting-started.md).
 For a detailed breakdown of the complexity difference, [Hello World Comparison](./hello-world.md) walks through both approaches side by side.
 If you want to build a custom viewer, [React Integration](./react-integration.md) covers the hooks and components available.